nonVoid/reporting-portal-agent-codeception/README.md

         ```shell script
         composer require osi-open-source/reporting-portal-agent-codeception
         ```
 2) Update codeception.yml file of your test framework according to codeception.yml file in this repository.
+There are two ways to define the config.
+    1) with config in yaml
      ```yaml
      extensions:
         enabled: